The ZTF Source Classification Project: III. A Catalog of Variable Sources: Discussion

-The heatmaps in Figures \ref{fig:heatmaps_top4} and \ref{fig:heatmaps_bottom4} show a spread of DNN/XGB classification probabilities across the 2-D space.
+The heatmaps in Figures \ref{fig:heatmaps_top4} and \ref{fig:heatmaps_bottom4} show a spread of DNN/XGB classification probabilities across the 2D space for a combination of fields 487, 563, and 777 (18,184,402 light curves).
 Perfect agreement between algorithms would be achieved if only the diagonals on these plots contained light curves.
 Multiple patterns are discernible from the heatmaps in Figure \ref{fig:heatmaps_top4}.
-The largest number of sources in each heatmap is at the bottom left corner, where both algorithms share a probability $< 0.05$.
+The largest number of sources in each heatmap is in the lower left corner, where both algorithms share a probability $< 0.05$.
 This indicates agreement among both algorithms that many light curves are unlikely to be classified with each label.
-There is also a smaller concentration of light curves near the top right of each heatmap indicating high DNN/XGB confidence in each classification.
+For many of the visualized classifiers, there is also a concentration of light curves sharing high DNN/XGB confidence in each classification.
+This agreement appears as the darker squares in the upper right corners of some panels.
+In other cases (such as the \texttt{srv} classifier), very few probabilities approach unity, but a correlation is visible between DNN/XGB probabilities.

 Especially for the \texttt{pnp}, \texttt{e}, and \texttt{bis} heatmaps, there are single columns or rows indicating a wide range of one algorithm's probabilities paired with a narrow range from the other.
 For example, the \texttt{pnp} heatmap shows a column with many light curves having a wide range of XGB probabilities but DNN probabilities between 0 and 0.05.
 Similarly, there is a row in the \texttt{bis} heatmap showing many DNN probabilities for a narrow range of XGB probabilities.
 While these features indicate some level of disagreement between the regression performed by the algorithms, the mapping of probabilities to dichotomous classifications using a threshold (probability $> 0.7$) results in the high precision/recall scores for all four classifiers shown in Figure \ref{fig:heatmaps_top4}.